JarrettAaronson/487-Project/README.md

   Original Pong:
   - Simple left/right movement for the bat using buttons btnl and btnr.

   Our Conversion:
   - The falling block moves in 40-pixel increments when btnl or btnr is pressed.
-  - Movement is constrained within grid boundaries (LEFT_BOUND and RIGHT_BOUND).
+  - Movement is constrained within the boundaries using LEFT_BOUND and RIGHT_BOUND.
   - A reset_block_sig signal triggers the spawning of a new block after the current block lands.